- 1. The Requirement

 - Corrective actions are taken, recorded, and managed to closure.

-b.
-Changes to commitments (e.g., software plans) are agreed to by the affected groups and individuals.
+- Including changes to commitments (e.g., software plans) that have been agreed to by the affected groups and individuals.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.